Our Aim

 - Disseminate research and learning: drawing on our research findings we facilitate open access learning and research through our events, digital channels, and publications.

-- Foster cross-disciplinary partnerships: we foster cross-disciplinary networking and collaboration by building capacity, making connections and breaking down silos between sectors.
+- Foster partnerships: we foster cross-disciplinary and trans-disciplinary networking and collaboration by building capacity, making connections and breaking down silos between sectors.

 How we work